personium/legacy-api-references/api/en/305_Get_Property.md

-# Acquisition of collection settings
+# Retrieve of collection settings

 ## Overview